Tools

 Cons-

-While the screen has a very wide viewing angle is also has a fair bit of glare- an anti glare screen would be really nice
+While the new beautiful screen has a very wide viewing angle is also has a fair bit of glare- an anti glare screen would be really nice

-New main unit is physically larger than previous model
+New main unit is slightly physically larger than previous model

-I’d like a slightly longer cable from the control unit to the handpiece
+I’d like a bit longer cable from the control unit to the handpiece

+None of these cons are at all significant.
 Overall I’d have to say Lampert really hit a home run with the PUK 6.
-It’s improved in nearly every way from it’s predecessor, especially where it counts the most- welding performance and ease of use.
-If I’m able to record specific use case videos before I have to send it back I’ll be sure to add them here.
+It’s improved in every way from it’s predecessor, especially where it counts the most- welding performance and ease of use.
+The build quality is absolutely first rate and it’s a joy to use.

 Check out https://www.lampert.info/en/products/jewelry/puk-6/ for more information.